Lenín Moreno: Eventa Foundation and Lenin Moreno's theory of humor

+Vice-presidency (2007–2013)

+Moreno boosted disabled services budget, aiding Ecuadorians with housing and income.
+Moreno implementing a 4% employment quota.
+He founded the Manuela Espejo Solidarity Mission, aiding and expanding beyond Ecuador.
+The mission involved Ecuadorean and Cuban doctors visiting homes, offering free medical checkups.
+Completing his term in 2013, Moreno was the first VP to do so since 1992.

 Moreno left the vice presidency on 24 May 2013 and was succeeded by Jorge Glas.
-He was the first vice president to complete his term since 1992.

 Nobel nomination

 Moreno was nominated for the 2012 Nobel Peace Prize by Celso Maldonado, Vice President of the People with Disabilities Commission of the Ecuadorian National Assembly.

-Presidency of Ecuador
+Presidency (2017–2021)

 On 1 October 2016, Moreno was nominated as a candidate for the 2017 presidential election at the conference of Alianza País.
 The statement of his candidacy was made by President Rafael Correa.

 On 19 February 2017 election, Moreno won the elections with 39.3% of the vote.
 However he was short by less than one percentage point of outright victory, as Ecuador requires in its two-round system.
 On 2 April 2017 runoff, he defeated Guillermo Lasso, with 51.16% of the vote.